 Researchers also found that there were numerous instances of neighbours in CLH communities providing both practical and emotional support across the age groups sharing similar challenges i.e. parents raising young children.

-Read more about our work: championing community-led housing and planning.
+Read more about our rural housing work here.